michel-steuwer/talks/README.md

-# Slides of research talks given by me
+# Slides of my research talks

 ## 2016